mrFTO/mrFTO/README.md

 - 👋 Hi, I’m Anton.
 - 👀 I’m interested in cars, japan, front-end web development.
 - 🌱 I’m currently learning web-development
-- 📫 How to reach me ntoon@ya.ru
+- 📫 How to reach me: ntoon@ya.ru

 <!---
 mrFTO/mrFTO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.